neticdk/k8s-workshop/simple-kubernetes/README.md

 configurations declared in files and kubectl is in this workshop used to push this information to the cluster.

-So why is that important? - we will have a lok at that in the next section in the declarative section.
+So why is that important? - we will have a look at that in the next section in the declarative section.

 # The declarative way

 The declarative way is, as mentioned earlier, when the objects used in kubernetes are specified (or declared) in files.
 In this section we will use kubectl to "push" these definitions to Kubernetes.
-As such this may not seem in this context to be a major gamechanger, however in a real-life scenario this allows you to have the declarations separated from the commands that make the cluster aware of the configurations it needs to deal with, and have them under version control.
+As such this may not seem (in this context) to be a major gamechanger, however in a real-life scenario this allows you to have the declarations separated from the commands that make the cluster aware of the configurations it needs to deal with, and have them under version control.
 Having these declarations under version control gives you the ability to treat configurations as source code and thus use the same paradigms for the infrastructure as for the code.
-This is among other things full versioning, auditability, merge and conflict resolving, build and test of configurations.
+This is among other things: full versioning, auditability, merge and conflict resolving, build and test of configurations.
 You can even use daemons inside the cluster to fetch changes from the version control system and "pull" that into the cluster, thus avoiding distribution of credentials with the ability to change things in the cluster instead protecting these inside the cluster.
 However this is a complete topic on its own - for another day - perhaps.

-In this workshop, we will work with the decalarative parts and just use kubectl to push the declarations to the cluster.
+In this workshop, we will work with the declarative parts and just use kubectl to push the declarations to the cluster.
 We will be using quite a lot of the same checking commands as you have already seen above.
 One big difference is that we are going to deploy into a target namespace called "hello-workshop"